ZupIT/beagle-web-react/packages/beagle-react-native/README.md

 Beagle RN has an implementation of the webview default component, but since web views are not native to React Native, we need an additional library: `react-native-webview`.

-Since the lib `react-native-webview` needs to be native linked to iOS and Android, we decided to add it as a peer-dependency, meaning, if you do need the WebView component, you also need to add this dependency to your `package.json`.
+Since the lib `react-native-webview` needs to be natively linked to iOS and Android, we decided to add it as a peer-dependency, meaning, if you do need the WebView component, you also need to add this dependency to your `package.json`.